Denali Bus Tours in 2023: All Your Options Explained

 *All properties in Kantishna can receive fly-in visitors thanks to Kantishna Air Taxi (more on that below).
 However, this will add a considerable cost to the already-spendy stay, so won’t work for most Alaska travelers.

-After first publishing this post, I was tipped off to a new bus tour that will be offered in 2022 (and possibly beyond, though I’m not sure!).
+After first publishing this post in 2022, I was tipped off to a new bus tour.
 It’s called the Denali Backcountry Adventure, and is operated by Pursuit Alaska – but it is not the same tour as the previous Denali Backcountry Adventure and doesn’t even operate in Denali National Park.

 I had the chance to do this tour in August 2022, and wrote an entire Denali Backcountry Adventure review to help you understand what this tour is like.
 However, there are a few points of potential confusion I want to address here: